learn-co-curriculum/phase-0-git-version-control-basics/README.md

 my-git-project $ git status
 ```

-Since we have added any files yet, we'll see:
+Since we have not added any files yet, we'll see:

 ```
 On branch master